 The individual responses and feed back from within the group is very positive and in turn, inform and direct the programme.

-We are about to start a new programme with Collinstown Park Community College, a second level school in Clondalkin, Dublin.
-The programme will take place in the school’s library, where students are offered many extra-curricular activities with a focus on creativity.
+We started a new programme with Collinstown Park Community College, a second level school in Clondalkin, Dublin.
+The programme takes place in the school’s library, where students are offered many extra-curricular activities with a focus on creativity.

 We have designed the interior decoration of the Ombudsman for Children’s Office in Dublin.
 Jole Bortoli has run workshops with children to provide artwork which was partly enlarged to create transparent screens between the offices and partly framed to decorate the walls.
 Paola Mezzaroma has designed a set of symbols that illustrate the children’s rights as per the UN Convention on the Rights of the Child.